Bills Digest No. 33, 2024-25

 • banking businesses

-• insurance businesses, and
+• insurance businesses and

 • postal, telegraphic, or telephonic services, including carriage, electronic (such as social media services) and broadcasting services.

 A banking, insurance or communications business or service of a regulated sector is a regulated service, and a person who is engaged in such a business or service is a regulated entity: proposed subsection 58AD(1).
-Other business or services may also be regulated services, and persons engaged in such businesses or services may be regulated entities: proposed subsection 58AD(2).
+Other businesses or services may also be regulated services, and persons engaged in such businesses or services may be regulated entities: proposed subsection 58AD(2).
 Complete or partial exceptions to these definitions may be provided under the SPF rules (made pursuant to proposed section 58GE), or under an instrument that designates a regulated sector: proposed subsections 58AD(4)-(5)).

-Before designating a regulated sector, the Minister must consider certain things including scam activity in the sector, the interests of consumers if the sector became a regulated sector, the likely consequences for the public, and any other relevant matters: proposed section 58AE.
+Before designating a regulated sector, the Minister must consider certain things including scam activity in the sector, the interests of consumers if the sector became a regulated sector, the likely consequences for the public, and any other relevant matters: proposedsection 58AE.

 What constitutes a ‘scam’?

 The Bill defines scam as a direct or indirect attempt (whether successful or otherwise) to engage an SPF consumer of a regulated service in a way that it would be reasonable to conclude involves deception (an attempt that involves deception is explained in proposed subsection 58AG(2)) and, if successful, would cause loss or harm: proposed section 58AG.
-As stated in the Explanatory Memorandum (p.
+As stated in the EM (p.
 15), the definition of scam ‘is deliberately broad to capture the wide range of activities scammers engage in and their ability to adapt and to adopt evolving behaviours over time.’

 Meaning of ‘SPF consumer’